looker-open-source/extension-template-react/README.md

 }
 ```

 8. Create a `model` lookml file in your project.
-It is used for permissioning.
+Give it any name.
+It is only used for permissioning.
     - Add a connection in this model.
 The specific connection doesn't matter.
     - Configure the model you created. https://docs.looker.com/data-modeling/getting-started/create-projects#configuring_a_model